nlovell/diy-audio/cables.md

 ### Tumuku Series

 Tumuku is a fine braid stranded SCP copper, all made and assembled in England.
 PTFE insulation makes it softer than XLCPE, so this wire is better suited for IEMs.
-Available in various colours (unsleeved).
+Available in various colours (unsleeved), and more various coloures (sleeved).

 _Conductor material:_ Silver-plated copper.